paul-hammant/servletDispatcherTest/README.md

 ## Scripts

-get_tomcat_7.sh  --  gets tomcat7 from Apache, unzips.
+Gets tomcat7 from Apache & unzips.

+    get_tomcat_7.sh

-patch_contextXml.sh  --  patches the conf/context.xml file to add crossContext="true".
-False was the default.
+Patches the conf/context.xml file to add crossContext="true" (false is the default):

+    patch_contextXml.sh

-copy_war_files.sh  --  copies 'a' and 'b' war files from the build above into the apache-tomcat-7.0.41/webapps folder.
+Copy 'a' and 'b' war files from the maven build above into the apache-tomcat-7.0.41/webapps folder:

+    copy_war_files.sh

-cd into apache-tomcat-7.0.41/bin and do:
+Then cd into apache-tomcat-7.0.41/bin and do:

     ./catalina.sh run